openstack-k8s-operators/dataplane-operator/docs/common_configurations.md

 [edpm_network_config](https://github.com/openstack-k8s-operators/edpm-ansible/tree/main/roles/edpm_network_config)
 ansible role is responsible for configuring networking on dataplane nodes.

-The `edpm_network_config_template` variable specifies the path to an ansible template that describes the networking configuration to be applied.
+The `edpm_network_config_template` variable specifies the template that describes the networking configuration to be applied.
 The template itself also contains variables that can be used to customize the networking configuration for a specific node (IP addresses, interface names, routes, etc).
 Templates provided with the edpm_network_config role are at